 - Recidivist Rule [Bar Rule 4-103]: “A finding of a third or subsequent disciplinary infraction under these rules shall, in and of itself, constitute discretionary grounds for suspension or disbarment.”
 Letters of formal admonition and State Disciplinary Board reprimands shall be considered disciplinary infractions for the purpose of invoking this rule.
 [Bar Rule 4-208] A letter of instruction does not constitute a finding of any disciplinary infraction.
 [Bar Rule 4-204.5]

 After a grievance has been filed, the record or any other evidence may be destroyed in specific situations, including:

 - After one year (if the grievance has been dismissed after review)

 - After two years (if the State Disciplinary Board or Supreme Court has dismissed the claim)

-- “A lawyer may respond in the negative when asked if he or she has ever been professionally disciplined or determined to have violated any professional disciplinary rules if all grievances filed against the lawyer have either been referred to Consumer Assistance Program dismissed, or dismissed with a letter of instruction.”
+- “A lawyer may respond in the negative when asked if he or she has ever been professionally disciplined or determined to have violated any professional disciplinary rules if all grievances filed against the lawyer have either been referred to the Consumer Assistance Program and dismissed or dismissed with a letter of instruction.”
 [Bar Rule 4-224(f)]